ossamalafhel/kriir/api/README.md

 ## 🤝 Contributing

-We welcome contributions to the COP platform!
-See our [Contributing Guidelines](CONTRIBUTING.md) for details.
+We welcome contributions to the KRIIR platform!

 ### Development Setup
 1. Fork the repository